 Cottey College has more than 35 student clubs and organizations in which to be involved.
 Plus, the Nevada and surrounding community offer an abundance of service opportunities.

-Here are a few activities on campus you might consider pursuing as a physics major: Explorers club for the outdoor enthusiast, Students Against a Vanishing Environment (S.A.V.E.) to help preserve the environment, Cottey Computer Club (CCC) to learn more about computers and tecnhology.
+Here are a few activities on campus you might consider pursuing as a physics major: The Engineering Club to work with others and explore the aspects of engineering that inspire you, Explorers Club for the outdoor enthusiast, Students Against a Vanishing Environment (S.A.V.E.) to help preserve the environment, Cottey Computer Club (CCC) to learn more about computers and tecnhology.

 Activities off campus include: volunteering at one of the local schools, the parks department, or the Osage Prairie YMCA.